Using the Chinese Radical Decks for Language Learning

 If you haven’t read the Japanese Radical Deck post, I’m going to quote the important parts.
-Make sure you read the instructions, because otherwise you’re going to be confused as to why you’re only seeing 1 radical instead of a bunch of them.
+Make sure you read the instructions because otherwise, you’re going to be confused as to why you’re only seeing one radical instead of a bunch of them.

 A brief intro to Radicals, for those who haven’t read the Logograms page

 (Quoted from the Logograms page:) If you’re not familiar with the idea of radicals, here’s a quick introduction.

 When I look at the word “apple,’ I see a 5-letter word.
 What I DON’T see is “a – 2 diagonal tall strokes, 1 horizontal mid stroke; p – 1 vertical low stroke, 1 curved stroke with an opening on the left, p – 1 vertical low stroke, 1 curved stroke with an opening on the left, l – 1 vertical mid stroke, e – 1 horizontal mid stroke, 1 most-of-a-circle-but-open-on-the-right stroke.”

 I see 5 letters because each of those symbols (a, p, l, and e) are chunked blocks in my mind.
 So I’m going to learn to do the same thing with Kanji/Hanzi characters.

 If you want to learn the word ‘artist’ in Japanese, you have a 28-stroke word 芸術家 (artist) to tackle.
 But this beast of a word is made up of a bunch of little pieces.
 Take a look at the first character:

 From the top down, it’s 艹, combined with 二 and 厶.
 If I knew those 3 characters in advance, then assembling this character (which means, roughly, ‘art’) in my mind wouldn’t be that hard.
 It’s about as hard as learning a 3-letter word in any other language.